Family history, the stories of our ancestors, are a treasure of knowledge and inspiration that can be passed down to future generations.

-I do not recommend being both the author and sole editor on a writing project.
+Writing a rough manuscript or draft is often a solo endeavor.
+However, getting that draft into a polished piece ready for public distribution is a collaborative effort.
+Therefore, I do not recommend being both the author and sole editor on a writing project.
 However, sometimes it has to be done.
-Here are some basic tips that will help you edit your own writing (it’s not easy, but it’s possible).
+Here are some basic tipsContinue reading “5 Tips for Editing Your Writing”

 Creating quality control protocols is just as important for the book publisher as it is for the factory.
 At the end of the day, book publishers are producing a product that will be mass manufactured on an assembly line and, hopefully, consumed by many people.
-The implication here is that we need to take great care in producing the books we publish, from design and editing to marketing and distribution.
+The implication here is that we need to take greatContinue reading “Quality Control for Books and Content Management”

 Here is how it is going to happen.
 Discipline and hard choices What does it take to be disciplined?
 I do a lot of high risk sports, like mountain climbing and rock climbing without ropes.
 I’ve also worked in high risk industries, like logging and tree trimming.
 Participating in these activities demands discipline.
 If IContinue reading “Book Submissions and Acquisitions”